doronl07/888-DevOps-HS/README.md

 ## Docker Task
--	create a docker file to install linux server with nginx o	change the default port to 8080 o	copy your git repository into the docker o	create an image out of it
+-	create a docker file to install linux server with nginx
+- change the default port to 8080
+- copy your git repository into the docker
+- create an image out of it